Jonathan has been a huge racing fan for as long as he can recall and for 20 years has been broadcasting and writing about the sport.

 Whilst the Flat has never quite captured his imagination in the same way, Jonathan also loved Frankel just like everyone else, while his first memories of a great horse were way back in the early ’70s and Brigadier Gerard.

 Citing Cheltenham as his favourite track, he has always loved local visits to both Wetherby and Ripon.
-The Punchestown Festival was a great way to celebrate his 40th birthday, while abroad he did even once manage to squeeze in a trip to the Garrison Savannah while on a cricket tour of Barbados!
+The Punchestown Festival was a great way to celebrate a couple of ‘big’ birthdays, while abroad he did even once manage to squeeze in a trip to the Garrison Savannah while on a cricket tour of Barbados!

-Jonathan has also worked for a bloodstock magazine and the Jockey Club, while a longer term ‘labour of love’ is a book that he is currently researching about Wetherby racecourse.
+Jonathan has also worked for a bloodstock magazine and the Jockey Club, presented from the paddock at Haydock Park, while a longer term ‘labour of love’ is a book that he is currently researching about Wetherby racecourse.

 Here’s a call of the 2015 Hennessy Gold Cup…

 2016 Crabbie’s Grand National Preview

 Holy is well capable of being National hero